yli131/brainGRL/README.md

 Code to run: step6_main_lambda_search2.py

-With 3 selected model architecutures and several \lambda values, introduce another criteria to determine the one and only optimal model architecture and \lambda value.
+With 3 selected model architecutures and several λ values, introduce another criteria to determine the one and only optimal model architecture and the value of λ.

 ### Contact